Wolodmr/iovote/docs/optimization.md

 # Performance Optimization

-Optimizing performance is crucial for ensuring a smooth user experience in *Vote Cast*.
+Optimizing performance is crucial for ensuring a smooth user experience in *ioVote*.
 Below are key techniques implemented to enhance efficiency.

 ## 1. Database Query Optimization